w3c/window-management/security_and_privacy.md

 the set of screens or their properties change.
 It also allows window placements to be exposed in multi-screen coordinates.
 The newly exposed information has been tailored to what would typically be required for the most essential multi-screen window placement features.
-See the ScreenAdvanced definition for the full set of new screen properties exposed and their respective utility.
+See the ScreenDetailed definition for the full set of new screen properties exposed and their respective utility.

 It should be noted that existing `Window.screenLeft`, `screenTop`, and